Police and mental health

 - They may authorise removal of clothing for forensic examination if relevant.

 After seeing the custody officer you will be held in a cell or detention room.
-If you are considered to be vulnerable you should have frequent visits by the custody staff to check you are ok.
+If the police consider you are vulnerable you should have frequent visits by the custody staff.
+This is to check you're ok.

 Duty solicitor